Turn Right at the Spotted Dog

 Turn Right at the Spotted Dog is a 1987 collection of articles and interviews by the English writer Jilly Cooper.
 It comprises 26 pieces that were first published by The Mail on Sunday.
 In the preface to the collection Cooper describes how she uses the collection to "repair the ravages of newspaper sub-editors".
 The Telegraph also listed it shortly after Cooper's 2025 death as one of five works by the author that are 'must-reads'.

 Synopsis

-The collection comprises a selection of Cooper's journalism that were first published in the The Mail on Sunday.
+The collection comprises a selection of Cooper's journalism that were first published in The Mail on Sunday.
 It includes 26 articles, both interviews and features, on topics that include middle-age, life in the Cotswolds, jury service, adolescence and hunt balls, as well as interviews with Neil Kinnock, David Gower, Princess Michael of Kent, Lord Hailsham, Beverley Harrell and Margaret Thatcher.

 Background

 First published in 1987, it was Cooper's first edited collection to be published for five years.
 In the preface to the collection Cooper describes how she uses the collection to "repair the ravages of newspaper sub-editors ... and sometimes ill-considered cuts" to pieces, including the profile on Princess Michael of Kent.